-Wildlife Tree Uses: The following codes can be used to document types of recent uses observed: $CN - Cavity \ Nest \ ON - Open \ nest \ F - Feeding \ M - Mark tree \ D - Denning \ P - Perching$
+Wildlife Tree Uses: The following codes can be used to document types of recent uses observed:

+CN-Cavity Nest ON-Open nest F-Feeding M-Mark tree D-Denning P-Perching R-Roosting

-Safety Procedures for "suspect" trees that have been assessed
+Safety Procedures for "suspect" hazard trees that have been assessed

-S = Safe tree safe to work around, retain tree - no removal or modification necessary: mark tree as Safe (tag, paint or flagging as appropriate) monitor tree if appropriate D = Dangerous manage tree: remove dangerous part(s) of tree install flagged no-work zone (Hazard Area) mark tree as Dangerous (tag, paint or flagging) if marking is required for work activity or site inform workers of location of no-work zones and trees marked as Dangerous Alternate Safe Work Procedures for Aspen If a stand of LIVE trembling aspen trees has visible Phellinus tremulae conks (a heart rot fungi), apply the alternate safe work procedures.
-Conduct a site assessment overview to determine the general health of the live aspen in the work site.
-Review failed stems (presumed to have been live trees) to determine the presence and number of conks.
-Document the conk distribution of each failed tree to develop a risk table for this stand; aspen in better condition will be regarded as SAFE.
-If there are no failed aspen with conks, then all LIVE aspen with these conks will be regarded as SAFE for all LODs.
-These steps only apply to LIVE aspen with Phellinus tremulae.
-If an aspen tree has other visible hazards, then assess the tree according to the applicable LOD hazard tables and manage accordingly.
+S = Safe tree safe to work around, retain tree - no removal or modification necessary: • record tree as Safe (numbered tag, paint dot or numbered flagging if required) • monitor tree • recommend treatment with low-risk defects while tree is safe to mitigate D = manage tree: Dangerous record tree as Dangerous (affix tag, paint or flagging if required) • fall tree • remove dangerous part(s) of tree install flagged no-work zone (Hazard Area) inform workers of location of no-work zones and trees marked as Dangerous modify target or facility (prevent exposure) Alternate • If a stand of LIVE trembling aspen trees has visible Phellinus tremulae conks (heart Safety rot fungi), but without structural defects, apply the alternate safe work procedures Procedures Conduct a site assessment overview to determine the general health of the live for Aspen aspen in the stand Review failed stems (presumed to have been live trees) to determine the presence and number of conks Document the conk distribution of each failed tree to develop a risk table for this stand; aspen in better condition will be regarded as SAFE If there are no failed aspen with conks, then all LIVE aspen with these conks will be regarded as SAFE for all LODEs • These steps only apply to LIVE aspen with Phellinus tremulae .
+If an aspen tree has other structural damage, then assess the tree according to the applicable LODE hazard tables and manage accordingly

 Table 4.
-Dangerous Tree Criteria for Level 2 Disturbance Activities
+Hazardous Tree Criteria for LODE 2 Activities